bschnei/ebu-bootloader/README.md

-# ESPRESSObin Ultra Bootloader Builder
+# ESPRESSObin Ultra Bootloader

-This is inspired by the [mox-boot-builder](https://gitlab.nic.cz/turris/mox-boot-builder) project.
-The [Turris MOX](https://www.turris.com/en/mox/overview/) shares the same Marvell Armada 3720 SoC as the [Globalscale ESPRESSObin Ultra](https://globalscaletechnologies.com/product/espressobin-ultra/).

-This started as a fork of the bootloader build scripts from [Globalscale's repositories](https://github.com/globalscaletechnologies).
-It heavily references [their build instructions](https://espressobin.net/espressobin-ultra-build-instruction/) and the ARM Trusted Firmware [build instructions](https://trustedfirmware-a.readthedocs.io/en/v2.10/plat/marvell/armada/build.html).
+The [Globalscale ESPRESSObin Ultra](https://globalscaletechnologies.com/product/espressobin-ultra/) is a network appliance built upon Marvell's Armada 3720 SoC (A3700).
+The source for its firmware is open, but Globalscale's [build instructions](https://espressobin.net/espressobin-ultra-build-instruction/) and [forks](https://github.com/globalscaletechnologies) have not been kept up-to-date.

+Using OEM firmware, the hardware random number generator is unavailable and CPU frequency scaling is limited to a maximum of 1Ghz instead of the 1.2GHz it's supposed to be capable of supporting.

+An excellent and detailed explanation of the build process this project follows can be found [here](https://trustedfirmware-a.readthedocs.io/en/v2.10/plat/marvell/armada/build.html).

 Major changes:

-* Upgrade build host from Ubuntu 18.04 to 20.04 (22.04 does not currently produce stable images)
+* Upgrade build host from Ubuntu 18.04 to 20.04 (22.04 has not been tested, but was unstable with earlier builds)
-* Move from Globalscale's mv-ddr-marvell repository to Marvell's
-* Move from Globalscale's old ARM Trusted Firmware fork to ARM's and upgrade to v2.10
+* Move all source code away from old forks to upstream projects
-* Move from Globalscale's A3700-utils-marvell repo to Marvell's
+* Upgrade source projects to latest stable version tag (or apparent equivalent)
-* Move from Globalscale's old u-boot fork to upstream and upgrade
+* Add required device tree to u-boot and configure

 ## Build Host